As a Man Thinketh: Power Starts With Thought, But You Need More (Book Review)

 Calmness of mind is the last stage of wisdom, says Allen.

-My Note: to achieve serenity, meditation is of great help.
+My Note: To achieve serenity, meditation can be helpful.
 Here are a few good resources:

 As a Man Thinketh in One Quote: